How to Become a Personal Trainer in 4 Simple Steps

 Best CMS

 We asked our survey respondents what their choice is for the best client management software.
-The results were not totally unanimous, but nearly 31% of personal trainers said Trainerize is the best software, followed by MindBody at 15.4% and PT Distinction at 12.8%.
+The results were not unanimous, but nearly 31% of personal trainers said Trainerize is the best software, followed by MindBody at 15.4% and PT Distinction at 12.8%.

 When we asked why Trainerize is their favorite, they talked about the many features like the ability to build customized training programs for their clients, track their progress, and even accept payments from them using the software.